Sade Sati: Mythology surrounding origin of Saturn

 It is said that Sun's wife Savitri unable to bear his effulgence put a doppelganger in her place and went away to her parents' place for sometime.
 This doppelganger was Chhaya with whom Sun parented Saturn.
 The agreement between Savitri and Chaya was that she would not bear progeny which was violated by Chaya.
 On Savitri, knowing about this, she returned, took her place back, and sired Yama (Lord of Death) and Yamuna with Sun.
 As a step mother, she was not particularly kind to Saturn.
 Yama, is said to have hit Saturn in the leg leading to a limp, apart from a life of deliberate isolation, insult and humiliation.

 On Savitri's influence, Sun gave Yama the lordship over one's Karmas and hence he became the Lord of Death and gave his daughter the status of one of the most exalted rivers in India, on par with Ganges.
 On realizing that something was amiss about how Saturn was being treated, he realized the truth and made up for his mistake by making Saturn the lord of Karma in one's astrological chart.
 The difference between Saturn and Yama is that Saturn is said to govern and give the results of one's good and bad karma during one's lifetime while Lord Yama does that after the end of the life.

-It is on account of a harsh childhood not due to him, that Saturn and Sun do not get along and are considered astrologically warring planets and are interpreted as such, when found in the same constellation in a birth chart.
+It is on account of Saturn having experienced a harsh childhood, not due to the Sun, that Saturn and the Sun do not get along, are considered astrologically warring planets, and are interpreted as such when found in the same constellation on a birth chart.